mbabynames search ✿

 Moses Elijah

-Moses, meaning "noble and strong", pairs with Elijah, meaning "my God is Yahweh".
+Moses, meaning "drawn from the water", pairs with Elijah, meaning "my God is Yahweh".
 The meanings point in complementary directions.
 The longer Elijah (3 syllables) builds on the shorter Moses, giving the name forward momentum.

 Moses Solomon

-The meaning of Moses is "noble and strong"; Solomon is "peace".
+The meaning of Moses is "drawn from the water"; Solomon is "peace".
 There is a natural balance between the two.
 Both names share the letter S. It links them without clashing.

 Moses Timothy

-Moses carries the meaning "noble and strong" while Timothy brings "honouring God".
+Moses carries the meaning "drawn from the water" while Timothy brings "honouring God".
 Said together, Moses Timothy has both weight and warmth.
 Moses is 2 syllables.
 Timothy at 3 adds length and rhythm.

 Moses Zachary

-Moses carries the meaning "noble and strong" while Zachary brings "God remembers".
+Moses carries the meaning "drawn from the water" while Zachary brings "God remembers".
 Said together, Moses Zachary has both weight and warmth.
 Moses is 2 syllables.
 Zachary at 3 adds length and rhythm.

 Moses Jonathan